How to Check & Prune (Trim) Roots

 Healthy plant roots vary in shades of white*, most often appearing as a creamy white, especially on new growth.
 Certain species, like Swiss Chard and Bull's Blood Beets, have naturally colorful roots.
 Healthy roots have a neutral to plant-like smell.

 Unhealthy roots appear brown* to black, feel slimy, and easily fall apart when handled.
 They also tend to have a rotten odor.
+When a plant has unhealthy roots, it's often called root rot.

 *An exception to healthy root color is Bare Root Strawberries.
 Upon arrival, you'll see their roots are brown, which is perfectly normal and a result of the plants' dormancy.
 Once you prep and place your Strawberries on your Gardyn upon their arrival, you'll see the roots lighten in color over time.